 Buttons communicate the action that will occur when the user clicks them.
+They communicate calls to action to the user and allow users to interact with pages in a variety of ways.
 They contain a text label to describe the action, and an icon if appropriate.

 Table of contents

 - Position buttons in consistent places in the interface

 - Use the right button for the primary action, if the button group is right-aligned